+It’s really easy to make a bad PPG-based wearable.
 While PPG is really hard to get right, when you do get it right, it can be very powerful.
 A high-quality PPG signal is foundational to a wealth of biometrics that the marketplace is demanding today.
 For example, here’s a list of some (but not all) of the biometrics you can derive from highly accurate, motion-tolerant PPG:

 - Breathing rate – breathing rate is the number of breaths taken in a period of time (typically 60 seconds) and lower resting breathing rates are generally correlated with higher levels of fitness.

 - VO2 max – VO2 measures the maximum volume of oxygen someone can use and VO2max is widely considered to be an indicator of aerobic endurance.

 - Blood oxygen levels (SpO2, oxygen saturation) – blood oxygen levels indicate the concentration of oxygen in the blood.

 - R-R Interval (heart rate variability) – in layman’s terms, R-R interval is the time between blood pulses (or ECG beats), and generally the more varied the time between beats, the better.
 R-R interval analysis can be used as an indicator of stress levels and various cardiac issues, such as arrhythmia among other things.